mattermost/mattermost-cloud-monitoring/cloud-manager/README.md

 `./bin/cloud-manager -rotate-amis -kube-context=arn:aws:eks:eu-west-1:012345678901:cluster/clustername`

-# ToDo
-* Write tests

 # Future improvements
-* Check corner cases on not ready Nodes
 * Argument to delete more than 1 node at a time
 * Addition of credentials usage instead kubeconfig
-* Add more arguments for DrainOptions
 * Handle race conditions from async creation of nodes when the script is running
 * Remove dependency on `github.com/openshift/kubernetes-drain`
 * Usage of log
 * Usage of different providers (Azure, GCP)
+* Write tests for kubernetes service